Run, Run, Run

 After words

-The inspiration to write a story and compose music about nuclear weapons came from a recent read, Barefoot Gen by Keiji Nakazawa, which is loosely based on his experiences as a survivor of the Hiroshima atomic bombing.
+The inspiration to write a story and compose music about nuclear weapons came from a recent read, Barefoot Gen by Keiji Nakazawa, which is based on his experiences as a survivor of the Hiroshima atomic bombing.
 I was deeply moved by the story, particularly by Gen, the main character, who is around six years old—roughly the same age as my son.

 Another major source of inspiration for this project was the film Oppenheimer.
 Despite its success and high production value, the movie chose not to depict the actual devastation caused by the atomic bomb, leaving a crucial aspect of history unaddressed in its three-hour runtime.
 I realized that many people may not fully understand the true horrors of what happened, and felt compelled to research and share this knowledge.